Interest rates are rising in the U.S.. The 10 year Treasury yield is on the verge of breaking out from a sideways consolidation pattern.

-The U.S. stock market has been falling over the past few days while interest rates went up.
-As expected, the bears are screaming “rising interest rates will kill the stock market!”
+As expected, the bears believe that “rising interest rates will kill the stock market!”
 History disproves this hypothesis.
 Rising interest rates are not consistently bearish for the stock market.

 Here is the S&P overlapped with the 10 year Treasury yield (TNX) in each decade.